pingcap/tispark/docs/design/2022-08-11-normalize-client.md

 module.
 So the key is to replace the `tiSession` class and rewrite these methods, so that the core module can not only enjoy the upstream functions, but also flexibly rewrite and expand the upstream.
-Therefore, the `ClientSession` class was added, the `TiSession`, `PDClient` and other classes were deleted, the Catalog and Snapshot classes were retained, and the `ClientSession` was used as a new entry for the core module. `ClientSession` holds the upstream `TiSession` and the current original Catalog and Snapshot.
+Therefore, the `ClientSession` class was added, the `TiSession`, `PDClient` and other classes were deleted for they will be maintained by the upstream, the Catalog and Snapshot classes were retained, and the `ClientSession` was used as a new entry for the core module. `ClientSession` holds the upstream `TiSession` and the current original Catalog and Snapshot.
 This code replaces the original call to `TiSession` and creates and calls it via the `ClientSession`